 To make it easy for you to make use of the sensitive information-related rules, Microsoft has supplied policy templates that already include some of the sensitive information types.
 You cannot add conditions for all of the sensitive information types listed here to policy templates however, because the templates are designed to help you focus on the most-common types of compliance-related data within your organization.
 For more information about the pre-built templates, see DLP policy templates supplied in Exchange.
 You can create numerous DLP policies for your organization and have them all enabled so that many disparate types of information are examined.
 You can also create a DLP policy that is not based on an existing template.
 To begin creating such a policy, see Create a custom DLP policy.
 For more information about sensitive information types, see Sensitive information types inventory.

 You can use Policy Tip notification messages to inform email senders about possible compliance issues while they are composing an email message.
 When you configure a Policy Tip in a DLP policy, the notification message will only show up if something in the sender’s email message meets the conditions described in your policy.
 Policy Tips are similar to MailTips that were introduced in Microsoft Exchange 2010.
 For more information, see Policy Tips.

-To obtain information about messages and DLP policy detections in your environment, see DLP Policy Detection Management.
+To obtain information about messages and DLP policy detections in your environment, see DLP policy detection reports.
 Data related to DLP detections, is highly integrated into the delivery reports message tracking tool of Exchange 2013.